rgriff23/rgriff23.github.io/index.md

 ___

-**Professional roles**
+**Professional role**

 I'm a Senior Data Scientist at [BCG GAMMA](https://www.bcg.com/beyond-consulting/bcg-gamma/default), the data science arm of the Boston Consulting Group.

 *Previously*

 * I worked on the digital marketing team at [KAYAK](https://www.kayak.com/) for 2.5 years, where I contributed to the full lifecycle of experimentation, machine learning, and reporting projects.
-* I taught analytics courses at Northeastern University as a part-time lecturer in the CPS [Masters in Analytics](https://cps.northeastern.edu/program/master-of-professional-studies-in-analytics-online/) program.
+* I taught analytics courses at Northeastern University as a part-time lecturer in the CPS [Masters in Analytics](https://cps.northeastern.edu/program/master-of-professional-studies-in-analytics-online/) program, where my offerings included Data Mining in R and team project-based capstone courses.

 **Progressive analytics**